deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
-| 🐗  Kirtus Swiftrunner
+| 🐗  Sinanim Wolfrunner
 ----------------------------------
 |
 | A battle-hardened, angry red
 | minotaur with a bold pattern
-| shaved into its thick fur.
+| shaved into her thick fur.
 Make
-| no mistake, despite its
+| no mistake, despite her
-| tremendous bulk it is a
+| tremendous bulk she is a
 | first-class host who has never
 | been put to shame at a dinner
 | party.